 Five easy tips to cook the Best.
 Steak.
 Ever.

 Step 1: Let your steak rest at room temperature for 30 minutes prior to cooking.

 If you try to cook a cold steak in a hot pan, or a cold steak in a cold pan the steak will not sear correctly.
 It will stick to the pan, and you won't get an even, caramelized crust you find on a good steak.

 Step 2: Pat your meat dry with a paper towel to remove excess moisture, then season.
 Excess moisture will prevent the meat from developing an even crust.
 To achieve a flavorful steak generously salt and pepper every surface.
 Yes, season all sides of the steak, not just the top and the bottom.

 Use more seasoning than you think you will need.
 Once you sear the steak it will be too late to properly season.
 The seasoning will just sit on the outside of the steak and not penetrate the middle for an even flavor.

 Then add your oil and steak.
 (DO NOT COOK WITH OLIVE OIL.
 Use an oil with a high smoke point like vegetable, canola, sunflower, or grapeseed.)

-Use tongs to flip the steak, not a spatula.
-You don’t want to scrape off that delicious crust.
+Use tongs to flip the meat, not a spatula.
+You don't want to scrape off that delicious crust.

 Below you will find a temperature guide to finishing off your steak in the oven.
 These times are approximate as all ovens are different.